How to Reduce Operating Expenses in Business

 With software-as-a-service (SaaS) platforms for everything from marketing to procurement and inventory, there’s no reason to avoid technology.
 These systems can automate and streamline nearly every function of your business, reducing costs and improving efficiency.
 PurchaseControl for instance, is accessible from anywhere with an internet connection, can be automated to meet your specific workflow needs, and addresses the entire procure to pay process.
-The automation also helps to reduce labour costs and creates cost savings in the form of overall increased accuracy and reduced human error.
+The automation also helps to reduce labor costs and creates cost savings in the form of overall increased accuracy and reduced human error.

 One of the biggest cost savings you’ll find is allowing your team to work remotely.
 By using a remote team, there is no need to lease office space, manager physical office, or pay for utilities.
 Because of how easy it is to stay connected today, the difference between an employee sitting in an office and sitting at home is negligible.
 Employees often find this to be a good thing, too because they can reduce their own expenses and eliminate commute time.